-- Agastya Rasayanam is indicated in Respiratory Disorders including allergic cough-cold, intermittent fever, piles etc. As Haritaki is the chief ingredient of this medicine it has laxative properties and helps to cure constipation and gives in piles.
+- Agastya Rasayanam is indicated in Respiratory Disorders including allergic cough-cold, intermittent fever, piles, etc. As Haritaki is the chief ingredient of this medicine it has laxative properties, and helps to cure constipation, and gives in piles.

-- Chandraprabha Vati is a good remedy for women who suffers from weakness of uterus.
-It is good medicine for female disorders such as painful periods, mensturation for long duration like 10-12 days, pain in whole body, low energy, and low appetite.
+- Chandraprabha Vati is a good remedy for women who suffers from weakness of the uterus.
+It is good medicine for female disorders such as painful periods, mensturation for the long duration like 10-12 days, pain in the whole body, low energy, and low appetite.
 In such condition this medicine should be taken with Ashoka Ghrita or Phala Ghrita.

 - Dhanwantaram Ghritam

 - Yograj Guggulu is warming, digestive, and detoxifying in nature.
 It has anti-inflammatory, Vatahar, and pain reliving action.
 It shows a beneficial effect in arthritis, gout, degenerative diseases of joints due to excess vata, rheumatoid arthritis, back pain, etc.